 Returning to Me

-When Elaine meets flirtatious photojournalist, Brent, she begins to wonder if she can be the mother her son needs and also the independent woman she misses.
-With his charm chipping away at her exterior, she lets her guard down a little, but keeps the traumatic details from her childhood a secret.
-Being more open, she finds her tentative friendship with play-date partner and fellow single parent, Nate, also deepening.
+When Elaine meets flirtatious photojournalist Brent Jacobs, she begins to wonder if it’s possible to be the mother Colton needs and also the independent woman she misses.
+As she relaxes the stranglehold on her heart, her tentative friendship with playdate partner and fellow single parent, Nate Brennan, also deepens.

 New details soon on this work in progress!